 Breath Control: This exercise helps in improving breath support.
 Take a deep breath and exhale slowly on a hissing sound.

 "The Choral Warm-Up Collection" by Sally K. Albrecht and Jay Althouse.
-This book contains over 180 warm-up exercises and activities for choirs of all levels, along with suggestions for building vocal technique and developing musicianship.
+Over 180 warm-up exercises and activities for choirs of all levels, along with suggestions for building vocal technique and developing musicianship.

 "Group Vocal Technique: How to Teach Singing in a Group Setting" by Kari Ragan.
-This book provides practical tips and exercises for teaching vocal technique in a group setting, including suggestions for building breath support, improving resonance, and developing vocal agility.
+Practical tips and exercises for teaching vocal technique in a group setting, including suggestions for building breath support, improving resonance, and developing vocal agility.

 "The Big Book of Choral Warm-Ups: 45 Warm-Ups from Around the World" by Peter Hunt.
-This book includes 45 warm-up exercises from around the world, along with suggestions for incorporating movement and percussion into choir rehearsals.
+45 warm-up exercises from around the world, along with suggestions for incorporating movement and percussion into choir rehearsals.

 "Choral Music Methods and Materials: Developing Successful Choral Programs" by Barbara A. Brinson and Joshua Palkki.
-This book offers a comprehensive approach to choral music education, including exercises and activities for developing vocal technique, building repertoire, and creating successful choir performances.
+A comprehensive approach to choral music education, including exercises and activities for developing vocal technique, building repertoire, and creating successful choir performances.

 "The Group Singing Songbook" by Community Music Victoria.
 This book includes a collection of songs and activities for group singing, along with tips for building vocal technique and creating successful group singing experiences.
 The book is designed for use in community singing groups and other group singing settings.